hideonbase/cs326-01-dynamicprogram/docs for M2/Milestone2.md

 # The Division of Labor

+Jianye Nie:
+1.Set up the page for user to create an account for using the website.
+2.Set up the page for user to login.
+3.Set up the page for user to update his infomation and store the important component such as favorite apartment.
+4.Set up a dangerous button for user to delete his account.

 Heng Huang:
 1. Optimize the use of log in and sign up.
 Only people who sign up can log in our Web to look for the apartment.
-2. Add the UPDATE to user sign up.
-3. Add a SEARCH, which is beneficial to search what user want.
+2. Add a SEARCH, which is beneficial to search what user want.
-4. Add a FAVORITE, which users can add the apartments their like into the lists folder.
+3. Add a FAVORITE, which users can add the apartments their like into the lists folder.

 # The URL of your Heroku Application